NatalyStroynov/menu/README.md

-The angular-ui-router "Hello World" app
+The angular-ui-router "Menu Component" app